aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/linq-reporting-engine-api/_index.md

 1. All date-time formats supported for the English USA culture
 1. All date-time formats supported for the English New Zealand culture

 Although this approach is quite flexible, in some scenarios, you may need to restrict strings to be recognized as date-time values.
-You can achieve this by specifying one or a few exact formats in the context of the current culture to be used while parsing date-time values from strings as shown in the following example.
+You can achieve this by specifying one or numerous exact formats in the context of the current culture to be used while parsing date-time values from strings as shown in the following example.

 {{< highlight csharp >}}
 List<String> formats = new List<String>();